 Fig. 17 Stop Lamp Switch

-★

 TESTING APPLICATION ADJUSTER OPERATION

-Place the vehicle on a hoist with a helper in the driver's seat to apply the brakes.
-Remove the access plug from the rear adjustment slot in each brake support plate (Fig. 1) to provide access to the adjuster star wheel.
-Then, to eliminate the possibility of maximum adjustment, where the adjuster does not operate because the closest possible adjustment has been reached.
-Back the star wheel off approximately 30 notches.
-It will be necessary to hold the adjuster lever away from the star wheel to permit this adjustment.
+Place vehicle on a hoist with a helper in the driver's seat to apply the brakes.
+Remove access plug from adjustment slot in each rear brake support plate (Fig. 1) to provide access to the adjuster star wheel.
+To eliminate possibility of maximum adjustment, where adjuster does not operate because closest possible brake adjustment has been reached.
+Back star wheel off approximately 30 notches.
+It will be necessary to hold adjuster lever away from star wheel to permit this adjustment.

-Spin the wheel and brake drum in the reverse direction and with a greater than normal force apply the brakes suddenly.
+Spin the wheel and brake drum in the reverse di-

+rection and with a greater than normal force apply the brakes suddenly.
 This sudden application of force will cause the secondary brake shoe to leave the anchor.
 The wrap up effect will move the secondary shoe, and the cable will pull the adjuster lever up.
 Upon application of the brake pedal, the lever should move upward, turning the star wheel.
 Thus, a definite rotation of the adjuster star wheel can be observed if the automatic adjuster is working properly.
 If one or more adjusters do not function properly, the respective drum must be removed for adjuster servicing.